Sohelms97/ah-faruk/README.md

 # ah-faruk
 The name of my friend is ahhhhhh.....
 # The update that I want
-The fist work at github
+The first work at github